pypa/pip/docs/reference/pip_install.rst

 C extensions and builds `py` tagged wheels when the C extension can't be built that pip will not attempt to build a better wheel for Pythons that would have supported it, once any generic wheel is built.
-To correct this, make sure that the wheels are built with Python specific tags - e.g. pp on Pypy.
+To correct this, make sure that the wheels are built with Python specific tags - e.g. pp on PyPy.

 When no wheels are found for an sdist, pip will attempt to build a wheel automatically and insert it into the wheel cache.